lanaperisa/TensorToolbox.jl/README.md

 Follows the functionality of MATLAB [Tensor toolbox](http://www.sandia.gov/~tgkolda/TensorToolbox/index-2.6.html) and [Hierarchical Tucker Toolbox](https://anchp.epfl.ch/htucker).

-Additionally it contains algorithms from the paper [Recompression of Hadamard Products of Tensors in Tucker Format](http://sma.epfl.ch/~anchpcommon/publications/ttensors_pp.pdf) by D. Kressner and L. Periša.
+Additionally, it contains algorithms from the paper [Recompression of Hadamard Products of Tensors in Tucker Format](http://sma.epfl.ch/~anchpcommon/publications/ttensors_pp.pdf) by D. Kressner and L. Periša.

 ## Basics